 You could then take the 3-day, 2-night trip on the California Zephyr from Chicago to San Francisco.
 Enjoy the views as you cut through both the Rockies and Sierra Nevada mountain ranges.

 Bottom line.
 The Amtrak Guest Rewards Preferred Mastercard currently has a limited-time offer that can get you roughly $1,000 value in Amtrak train fare, with an $99 annual fee.
 The potential value is high, but I don’t know if it is too niche to include in my list of Top 10 Best Credit Card Bonus Offers.
-For you folks that prefer cash or near-cash, you could also get $400 in Amazon gift cards with 40,000 points, minus the $99 annual fee.
+For you folks that prefer cash or near-cash, you could also get $400 in Amazon or Walmart gift cards with 40,000 points, minus the $99 annual fee.

 In order to redeem points for items other than Amtrak travel, upgrade coupons or lounge passes, a member’s account must show at least one point-earning transaction from a paid Amtrak ticket.